After fleeing violence in Myanmar, almost one million Rohingya refugees are living in overcrowded camps in Bangladesh.

 UNHCR and its partners are providing shelter and protection.
 But more help is urgently needed.

-Long-term prospects are grim.
+In the cramped camps, communities are at high risk of diseases such as cholera and scabies.
 Children are unable to get a formal education in Bangladesh, while their parents don’t have work rights.
-Though many wish to return home, it’s still unsafe to do so.
+Though many families wish to return home, it’s still unsafe to do so.
+The increasingly harsh conditions in the camps are forcing some desperate Rohingya families to take perilous journeys to other countries such as Indonesia to find a better life.

 Please send help to Rohingya refugees now.